XRPLF/xrpl-dev-portal/content/tx_format.md

 Each rippled server decides on the minimum fee to require, which is at least the global base transaction fee, and increases based on the individual server's current load.
 If a transaction's fee is not high enough, then the server does not relay the transaction to other servers. (*Exception:* If you send a transaction to your own server over an admin connection, it relays the transaction even under high load, so long as the fee meets the global base.)

 Even if some servers have too much load to propagate a transaction, the transaction can still make it into a validated ledger as long as a large enough percentage of validating servers receive it, so the global base fee is generally enough to submit a transaction.
-If many servers in the network are under high load all at once (for example, due to a DDoS or a global event of some sort) then you must either set the fee higher or wait for the load to decrease.
+If many servers in the network are under high load all at once (for example, due to a DDoS or a global event of some sort) then you must either set the `Fee` value higher or wait for the load to decrease.

 For more information, see the [Transaction Fee wiki article](https://wiki.ripple.com/Transaction_Fee).